-Here, we focus on the phonon-assisted tunneling of electrons between coupled quantum dots and calculate the rate of such a transition affected by a simultaneous spin flip as compared to the spin-conserving one.
-Employing a multi-band theoretical $\kp$ framework, we calculate electron states as well as their coupling to the acoustic-phonon bath and the resultant rates of dissipative transitions.
-Studying the dependence of the spin-flip tunneling rate on external fields, we find that it may be as high as $\SI{1}{\percent}$ of the spin-conservative tunneling rate and its scaling with the magnetic field differs from that known from the Zeeman-doublet spin relaxation.
-Importantly, the effect takes place without the magnetic field at a considerable rate.
-By selectively enabling the spin-mixing terms in both kinetic-energy and carrier-phonon interaction Hamiltonians, we quantify the impact of various mechanisms of spin relaxation.
+Here, we focus on the phonon-assisted tunneling of electrons between coupled quantum dots and calculate the rate of such a transition affected by a simultaneous spin-flip as compared to the spin-conserving one.
+Employing a theoretical multiband $\kp$ framework, we calculate electron states as well as their coupling to the acoustic-phonon bath and the resultant rates of dissipative transitions.
+By studying the dependence of the spin-flip tunneling rate on external fields, we find that, even for an idealized structure, it may be as high as $\SI{1}{\percent}$ of the spin-conservative tunneling rate and its scaling with the magnetic field differs from that known from the Zeeman-doublet spin relaxation.
+Notably, the effect takes place also without the magnetic field at a considerable rate.
+By selectively enabling the spin-mixing terms in both electron energy and carrier-phonon interaction Hamiltonians, we quantify the impact of various mechanisms of spin relaxation.
 Those, via the effective conduction band description, can be associated with perturbative and phenomenological interaction terms known from the literature.
 We find that up to $B\mathbin{\sim}\SI{15}{\tesla}$ the main contribution to spin relaxation comes from the opposite-spin admixtures to the electron ground state caused by the Dresselhaus spin-orbit interaction.
-At higher field, another source of admixtures becomes dominant, and that is the structural shear strain.
-Furthermore, we check the impact of typical details of morphology of self-assembled structures on spin relaxation, and find that the misalignment of dots may elevate the zero-field relaxation rate by an order of magnitude.
+At the higher field, another source of admixtures becomes dominant, and that is the structural shear strain.
+Furthermore, we check the impact of typical details of the morphology of self-assembled structures on spin relaxation, and find that the misalignment of dots may elevate the zero- and low-field relaxation rate by order of magnitude.

-Finally, we also find that at nonzero temperatures the process in question strongly enhances spin relaxation in Zeeman doublets in each of the QDs via virtual repetitive tunneling affected by spin flips.
-In fact, we deal not only with a mere enhancement, but with a channel of spin relaxation without the magnetic field that may set the limit for spin lifetime of stationary carriers confined in tunnel-coupled structures utilized currently in spintronics and quantum information protocols \cite{EconomouPRB2012,WeissPRL2012}.
+Finally, we also find that at nonzero temperatures the process in question strongly enhances spin relaxation in Zeeman doublets in each of the QDs via virtual repetitive tunneling affected by spin-flips.
+In fact, we deal not only with a mere enhancement but with a channel of spin relaxation without the magnetic field that may set the limit for the spin lifetime of stationary carriers confined in tunnel-coupled structures utilized currently in spintronics and quantum information protocols \cite{EconomouPRB2012,WeissPRL2012}.